ONLINE: 2021 Spring Proposal Bootcamp

 - Slack community with other grant writers & Grant Coaches

-Recommendations for participants of the Spring Proposal Bootcamp (March 29 – June 4):
+Recommendations for participants of the Spring Proposal Bootcamp:

-- Commit to a writing schedule during the 10 weeks of the course.
-See our proposed writing schedule on the course website (Canvas).
+- Commit to a writing schedule during the entire course.

 - Set aside 1-2 hours per week to review materials on course website (Canvas) which are organized as 10 modules.